 Click the photo to learn more about the cruise line and see photos taken by ScheckTrek Travel, including of the stunning 2,000 square foot Owner's Suite with Ralph Lauren decor.

-Paul Gauguin sails the South Pacific and Europe.
-Time it right for the latter and you may be able to share your Paul Gauguin cruise with oceanographer Jean-Michel Cousteau (son of Jacques Cousteau), who will accompany dive excursions and give onboard lectures.
+Paul Gauguin sails the South Pacific.
+Time it right, and you might be able to share your Paul Gauguin cruise with oceanographer Jean-Michel Cousteau (son of Jacques Cousteau), who will accompany dive excursions and give onboard lectures.
 They also have an excellent kids' program.

-This is a luxury cruise line.
-If you like full-scale musical productions, Silversea has plans for four on every sailing.
+Silversea is another top luxury cruise line.
+If you like full-scale musical productions, they have plans for four on every sailing.

 Information deemed to be correct at time of posting, but ScheckTrek Travel can assume no responsibility for changes to the information posted here.